Lia Medeiros, Astrophysicist

 Testing gravity with the EHT

-Testing gravity with the EHTLia Medeiros, IAS
+Testing gravity with the EHTLia Medeiros

 In October 2020, my collaborators and I published a new test of gravity using the image of the black hole in M87 (article, EHT press release, IAS press release).
 This work uses the measured size and uncertainty of the M87 black hole shadow (the shadow that the black hole casts on the surrounding emission) to place constraints on deviations away from the black hole predicted by general relativity.
 We employ a set of parametrized metrics that deviate from the Kerr metric and use both analytic calculations and geodesic ray-tracing simulations to place constraints on the deviation parameters in these metrics.
 The simulations used in this paper were originally presented in Medeiros et al. 2020